 Former U.S. president Ronald Reagan once memorably quipped, ‘It has been said that politics is the second oldest profession…I’ve learned over the years it bears a striking resemblance to the first.’
 Being an (ahem) entertainment business refugee himself, Reagan understood this reality possibly better than any politician.
 Put simply, The ‘Gipper’ was not whistlin’ Dixie!

 Yet even in his heyday, if pressed the former Quipper-in-Chief might well have singled out journalism as the one profession most eligible to give politics a run for its money for inclusion in the unique occupational pantheon he alluded to.
 If he was around now, one imagines Number 40 would rule its inclusion a lay down misère, a no brainer as it were.
-For the realists amongst us, politicians have always been expected to lie, dissemble and to obfuscate, or in the words of George Orwell (to whom we’ll return), ‘to give solidity to pure wind’.
+For the realists amongst us, politicians have always been expected to lie, dissemble and to obfuscate, or in the words of George Orwell (backatcha), ‘to give solidity to pure wind’.
 In their heart of hearts (assuming of course they have something resembling a beating one), they know that, and they know we know that.
+And to be sure Reagan was a master at ‘solidifying’ the prevailing political breezes whenever it was his turn.

 The singular reality (the concept itself under considerable challenge in this alternative not-so-brave new fake/junk news universe we inhabit) is that our front-line political practitioners are first and foremost performance artists, entertainers, and snake oil merchants, all the while seeking to dumb-down, trivialize, dismiss outright, or relegate to the margins serious political and policy debate if the substance of said debate conflicts with their own agenda or self-serving interests, and/or those of their political patrons.
 In short, it’s the sizzle stupid, not the sausage that matters in the Western media.
 This state of affairs has transpired under our very noses, perhaps hidden in plain sight for some, but nonetheless enabled in no small measure by our own acquiescence, complacency, and ignorance.
 This, to say nothing of: